graphile/operation-hooks/README.md

 );
 ```

-## Implemeting operation hooks in JavaScript
+## Implementing operation hooks in JavaScript

 You can also implement hooks in JavaScript (the SQL hooks are actually
 implemented using the JavaScript interface).
 To do so, you use the